Java-Discord/JavaBot/README.md

 #### `GET` `guilds/{guild_id}/leaderboard/experience?page=1`
 - A paginated endpoint which responds with an ordered list of users, based on their help channel experience.

+You can try out the API yourself on `api.javadiscord.net`!

 # Credits

 Inspiration we took from other communities: